lingui/js-lingui/docs/tutorials/cli.rst

 PseudoLocale string have to be in `locale` config as well.
 Otherwise no folder is going to be created.
 Pseudolocalized text is created on  ``yarn compile`` command.
-The pseudolocalization is automatically created from TODOTODOTODO.
+The pseudolocalization is automatically created from messages in order specified in "LINK TO Preparing catalogs for production".
 It can also be changed by setting translation in :conf:`message.json` into non-pseudolocalized text.

 How to switch your browser into specified pseudoLocale